MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-membership.md

 ---
-title: Rules for dynamic membership groups in Microsoft Entra ID
+title: Manage rules for dynamic membership groups in Microsoft Entra ID
-description: How to create rules for dynamic membership groups to automatically populate group members and rule references.
+description: How to manage rules for dynamic membership groups to automatically populate group members and rule references.

 author: barclayn
 manager: amycolannino
 ms.service: entra-id
 ms.subservice: users
 ms.topic: conceptual
-ms.date: 08/06/2024
+ms.date: 08/23/2024
 ms.author: barclayn
 ms.reviewer: krbain
 ms.custom: it-pro
 ---

-# Rules for dynamic membership groups in Microsoft Entra ID
+# Manage rules for dynamic membership groups in Microsoft Entra ID

 You can create user or device attribute-based rules to enable membership for dynamic membership groups in Microsoft Entra ID, part of Microsoft Entra.
 You can add and remove dynamic membership groups automatically using membership rules based on member attributes.
 This article details the properties and syntax to create rules for dynamic membership groups based on users or devices.